VRL-Studio/VRL-Studio/README.md

 # How To Build

-- Open the *VRL* project with NetBeans
+- Open the *VRL* project with NetBeans and build it
 - Open the *VRL-Studio* project with NetBeans and build it

 # How to Run

+You can either run VRL-Studio from NetBeans (see 1.) or run the application bundle manually (2.)

-You can run VRL-Studio from NetBeans.
+1. You can run VRL-Studio from NetBeans just like any other Java application project
+2. After building, the `VRL-Studio/dist-final/` folder contains application bundles for Linux, Mac and Windows.